 Oral Instructions on the Practice of Vajrakilaya

 The Dark Red Amulet presents the Vajrayana practice of Vajrakilaya according to the oral transmission lineage of the great seventeenth-century treasure-revealer Tsasum Lingpa.
-Vajrakilaya embodies the enlightened activity of all the buddhas that subjugates delusion and negativity in order… Read More
+Vajrakilaya embodies the enlightened activity of all the buddhas that subjugates delusion and negativity in order to… Read More

 This book provides clear and deep explanations of how to uncover our inherent wisdom and compassion.
-The authors explain how our minds function and what our primordial nature is; they show us how to go about cultivating insight bodhichitta… Read More
+The authors explain how our minds function and what our primordial nature is; they show us how to go about cultivating insight bodhichitta and… Read More

 An Oral Commentary on